-Mr. Neag, now retired, was co-vice chairman and one of four founding members of Arrow International, Inc., of Reading, Penn., a leading manufacturer of cardiac and critical-care products for the medical industry.
-Although he and his wife Carole continue to live in Pennsylvania, they maintain close ties to their families and hometowns in Connecticut.
+Mr. Neag, who passed away in April 2018 at the age of 86, was co-vice chairman and one of four founding members of Arrow International, Inc., of Reading, Penn., a leading manufacturer of cardiac and critical-care products for the medical industry.
+Although he and his wife Carole lived in Pennsylvania for many years, they maintained close ties to their families and hometowns in Connecticut.

-As the deferred gift’s endowment matures, the Neag fund is used to increase the number and dollar amount of student scholarships and graduate assistantships, and to subsidize faculty research grants.
-It supports faculty and staff development activities and also is used as venture capital to initiate new outreach activities.
+As the deferred gift’s endowment matures, the Neag School fund is used to increase the number and dollar amount of student scholarships and graduate assistantships, and to subsidize faculty research grants.
+It supports faculty and staff development activities, and also is used as venture capital to initiate new outreach activities.

-Over the years, the Neags have supported their Pennsylvania community as well, with significant financial donations to the Children’s Home of Reading, the public museum, community college and hospital.
+Over the years, the Neags supported their Pennsylvania community as well, with significant financial donations to the Children’s Home of Reading, the public museum, community college, and hospital.

 UConn Mourns Loss of Alum, Ray Neag, Largest Benefactor